| The Outer Side of Life: A Poetry and Prose Anthology

 chapbook, Sacred Fire, was released by Finishing Line Press this

 fall.
 Brenda lives in Hayesville, NC.
-Al Manning is
+Al

-He lives in Waynesville, NC, in the middle of the Great Smoky Mountains.
+in Microcomputer systems.
+He lives in Waynesville, NC, in the middle of

-Al is a newspaper columnist and author of the Curmudgeon’s Book of Nursery
+the Great Smoky Mountains.
+Al is a newspaper columnist and author of the Curmudgeon’s

-Rhymes.
+Book of Nursery Rhymes.
 David Treadway

 Manning is a California native living in Cary, NC.
-A Pushcart nominee,
+A Pushcart

-collection, The Flower Sermon, published by Main Street Rag in 2007.
-Susan McKendree is
+the full-length collection, The Flower Sermon, published by Main

-a poet, writer, and collage artist who calls herself the Poet Midwife,
+McKendree is a poet, writer, and collage artist who calls

-offering classes and workshops combining words and images for personal
+herself the Poet Midwife, offering classes and workshops combining words

-growth and self-expression.
-Her work has appeared in Western North Carolina
+and images for personal growth and self-expression.
+Her work has appeared

-Woman magazine and she has published a chapbook entitled The Age
+in Western North Carolina Woman magazine and she has published a

-of Miracles.
-Susan lives with three rare diminutive tigers who graciously
+chapbook entitled The Age of Miracles.
+Susan lives with three rare

-share their home with her in Weaverville, NC.
-Janice Townley
+diminutive tigers who graciously share their home with her in Weaverville,

 Moore is a member of the English Department at Young Harris

 College.
-Her poems have appeared in The Georgia Review, Shenandoah, Prairie
+Her poems have appeared in The Georgia Review, Shenandoah,

-with his beautiful wife by a pond near New Bern, NC.
-He’s a retired lawyer
+Norris lives with his beautiful wife by a pond near New Bern,

-who now devotes full time to writing stories, poems and song lyrics.
-He’s
+NC.
+He’s a retired lawyer who now devotes full time to writing stories,

-quit his day job, but not because there’s any money in this writing racket.
+any money in this writing racket.
 Martha O’Quinn is

 a native of NC, now living in Hendersonville, NC.
 She has lived in five